astarub/campus_app/README.md

 ### No direct commits to the main/master branch

 We work with feature branches, which means whenever you work on a feature or bug you do that on the explicit branch.
 If the feature is ready, we **merge it with a pull-request** into the main/master branch.
+In some cases, the app team can bypass that rule if deemed necessary.

 ### No pull-request merge without another persons approval